 Make sure that these DNS hostnames are whitelisted on your firewall.

 Low Upload Volume

 This alert indicates that you are still uploading data, but the volume of data has dropped in comparison to the same time last week.

 This may be intentional due to migration or holiday.
 However, it can also indicate that the monitor cannot connect to some machines due to a service account that's locked or a password change.

-In the Monitor Settings screen, you can see the relevant errors in both Summary and Monitored Resources tabs:
+In the Monitor Settings screen, you can see the relevant errors in both the Summary and Monitored Resources tabs:

-- Monitored Resources: Shows the errors per agent, the root cause can be agents not upgraded (prior to 7.1), no connection using the port (40705), agent service not running, etc.
+The root cause can be agents not upgraded (prior to 7.1), no connection using the port (40705), agent service not running, etc.

 You can also verify if the agents connect using the console.

 This alert indicates that your ControlUp Monitor is not connected to one or more of your extensions, for example Hypervisors, EUC environments or Citrix ADC .

 You can verify this by clicking Manage Monitors from the ControlUp Insights ribbon: